anaVitoriaLouro/anaVitoriaLouro/README.md

 #### NOW

 - :mortar_board: Graduating: Bachelor in Data Science at Univesp;
+- 📚 Currently learning Python for Data Science and Machine Learning and SQL;
 - :seedling: Working on personal projects to improve my skills;
 - :woman_technologist: Looking for oportunities to start a solid career;

 #### BIO

-- :books: Currently learning Python for Data Science and Machine Learning;
 - :computer: Learned the basics in .html, .css, .js;
 - :nerd_face: Fun fact: I am a nerd by heart!
 From D&D to Classical Music;